UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Connecting the Tubing

-Most modern filters use “Push-to-Connect” fittings, which are incredibly user-friendly.
-To connect water filter to cold water line, take one end of your plastic tubing and push it firmly into the open port on the T-adapter.
-You should feel it slide in, hit a stopping point, and then “click” or seat into place.
-Give the tube a gentle tug back to ensure the internal teeth have grabbed it.
+Most modern systems rely on push-to-connect fittings for the plastic tubing, which are incredibly user-friendly but require precise execution.
+Take one end of your plastic tubing and push it firmly into the open port on the T-adapter.
+You should feel it slide in, hit an internal O-ring, and seat into place.
+Give the tube a gentle tug backward to ensure the internal collet teeth have locked onto it.
 Repeat this process to connect the tubing from the adapter to the filter input, and from the filter output to your new faucet.

 A jagged or angled cut on your plastic tubing is the number one cause of leaks in these systems.
-Use a utility knife or a dedicated tube cutter to ensure the end of the tube is perfectly square and smooth before inserting it into the fitting.
+Use dedicated tube cutters to ensure the end of the tube is perfectly square and smooth before inserting it into any push-to-connect fitting.

 Man flushing a new water filter by running the faucet while checking under-sink plumbing for leaks with a tissue.